LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### The Route

 The controller method is ready to go, but we know that methods do absolutely nothing until they are invoked.
 Controller methods are invoked by a route.
-Rails **routes** provide a means to determine which controller and action should receive the request, based on the URL and the HTTP action specified by the request.
+Rails **routes** provide a means to determine which controller and controller method should be invoked based on the URL and the HTTP action specified by the request.

 The `routes.rb` file lives in the config directory.